SegiH/WatchList/INSTALL.md

 ## Known Issues:

-If you search for a movie or show that is pretty new, you may not be able to find it when searching and will have to add a WatchList Item manually.
+If you search RapidAPI for a movie or show that is pretty new, you may not be able to find it when searching and will have to add a WatchList Item manually.
 This happens because RapidAPI does not have new movies or shows in their database right away.